zzzprojects/learn-orm/tutorials/mvc-pattern/entity-framework.md

  - `Employee` has a One-to-many relationship with `Registration`.
  - `Event` has a One-to-many relationship with `Registration`.

 Below is the code that is generated from the database.
-If we compare it with the code we wrote before, we will see that it is completely the same.
+If we compare it with the code we wrote before.
+We will see that it is completely the same.

 The only difference is the `RegistrationID` field we defined as a separate field in the table `Registration`.